 Stanford Digital Education leads the development of Stanford's online and hybrid education strategies and strengthens Stanford's capacity to carry them out.
-It incubates and supports mission-driven digital education initiatives, while also serving as the entry point for groups outside the university wishing to partner on such efforts.
+It incubates and supports mission-driven digital education initiatives, while also serving as the entry point for groups outside the university wishing to partner with Stanford on digital education programs.
 By marshaling Stanford's human and technological capabilities in new ways, Stanford Digital Education seeks to build a more just, equitable and accessible system of higher education. digitaleducation.stanford.edu